Masked Capsule Autoencoders: Experiments

 \subsection{Datasets}

 We validate our results on multiple datasets.
-For all of our benchmark datasets, we use the augmentation strategy proposed in \cite{everett2023protocaps}, which aligns with the augmentations used in other capsule papers, as we are the first to provide results on Imagenette, we define the augmentations to be exactly the same as the augmentations for Imagewoof.
+For all of our benchmark datasets, we use the augmentation strategy proposed in \citep{everett2023protocaps}, which aligns with the augmentations used in other capsule papers, as we are the first to provide results on Imagenette, we define the augmentations to be the same as the augmentations for Imagewoof.

-Initially, we provide a sanity check on the MNIST dataset \cite{lecun2010mnist}, to provide quick experimentation to ensure that our methods work at all.
-Next, we use both the FashionMNIST and CIFAR-10 datasets \cite{xiao2017fashion, krizhevsky2009learning}, two datasets which are well within the abilities of a standard Capsule Network and allow us to ensure that we are not limited to the simplest of experiments.
-The SmallNORB dataset \cite{lecun2004learning} allows us to ensure that we are maintaining the equivariant properties and generalisation abilities of Capsule Networks as the test set is specifically chosen to vary substantially from the train set while remaining within a similar distribution.
-In addition to standard classification accuracy on the SmallNORB dataset, we also follow \cite{hahn2019self, ribeiro2020Capsule, hinton2018matrix} and test our model on the novel azimuth and elevation tasks to verify generalisation capabilities.
-Finally, we use the Imagenette and Imagewoof datasets \cite{Howard_Imagenette_2019, Howard_Imagewoof_2019} to test our networks performance on larger, more realistic datasets.
-Imagenette and Imagewoof take 10 different classes from the Imagenet dataset \cite{deng2009imagenet}.
-Imagenette is designed to be easily differentiable and simply tests our network's ability to process larger, more complex images.
-While Imagewoof is ten classes of dogs and is designed to be more difficult to differentiate between classes due to the highly overlapping shared features between classes.
+Initially, we provide a sanity check on the MNIST dataset \citep{lecun2010mnist}, to provide quick experimentation to ensure that our methods work at all.
+Next, we use both the FashionMNIST and CIFAR-10 datasets \citep{xiao2017fashion, krizhevsky2009learning}, two datasets which are well within the abilities of a standard Capsule Network and allow us to ensure that we are not limited to the simplest of experiments.
+For these two datasets, the augmentation that we use is a random resized crop of 0.8 to 1.0 during training.
+The SmallNORB dataset \citep{lecun2004learning} allows us to ensure that we are maintaining the equivariant properties and generalisation abilities of Capsule Networks as the test set is specifically chosen to vary substantially from the train set while remaining within a similar distribution.
+In addition to standard classification accuracy on the SmallNORB dataset, we also follow \citep{hahn2019self, ribeiro2020Capsule, hinton2018matrix} and test our model on the novel azimuth and elevation tasks to verify generalisation capabilities.
+The augmentations that we use for this dataset are that we standardise and take random 32x32 crops during training.
+At test time, we centre crop the images to 32x32 as defined in \citep{ribeiro2020Capsule}.
+Finally, we use the Imagenette and Imagewoof datasets \citep{Howard_Imagenette_2019, Howard_Imagewoof_2019} to test our network's performance on larger, more realistic datasets.
+Imagenette and Imagewoof take 10 different classes from the Imagenet dataset \citep{deng2009imagenet}.
+Imagenette is designed to be easily differentiable and tests our network's ability to process larger, more complex images.
+Imagewoof is ten classes of dogs and is designed to be more difficult to differentiate between classes due to the highly overlapping shared features.
+For Imagewoof and Imagenette we also resize the images to 64x64 for computational efficiency.
+We again use a random resize crop and colour jitter for these datasets.